Brazil's Bolsonaro walks back decree to suspend worker pay amid coronavirus

 Shopping mall lobby Abrasce said 95% of Brazil's malls have shut down already under city and state decrees ordering closure of non-essential commercial activities.
 Bolsonaro stepped up his attacks on the governors in a Sunday night television interview, calling them "job killers" for ordering stores closed in an effort to slow the outbreak.

 "This is a crisis much worse than what the coronavirus has caused in Brazil," the president told TV Record.
-GOVERNORS OUTPOLL PRESIDENT
+His health minister, Luiz Henrique Mandetta, said that in some unidentified places in Brazil, lockdown measures were taken so seriously that there was no hospital maintenance staffing available.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)